 Six simple tips to master your pavlova

 Be sure to use a clean bowl and beaters: cleanliness is crucial, especially when it comes to egg whites.
-The tiniest bit of dirt or grease will make your pavlova flop and pavlova should never be floppy.
+The tiniest bit of dirt or grease will make your pavlova flop, and nobody wants that!

-Use cold eggs: seperate your eggs as soon as you take them out of the fridge.
+Use cold eggs: when separating your eggs.
+This ensures a cleaner separation between the yolk and the white.
 Crack your eggs individually into a bowl, any hint of yolk will stop your egg whites from whipping to their full potential.

-Whip your egg whites at room temperature: be sure to allow your eggs to warm to room temperature before whipping.
+Whip your egg whites at room temperature: be sure to allow the eggs whites to warm to room temperature before whipping.
 Room temperature egg whites whip easier and perform much better than cold whites.

 Add the sugar gradually: when adding the sugar to your eggs white, it must be added 1 tablespoon at a time, at the soft-peak stage.
-Although this takes more time, undissolved sugar attracts moisture, which can ruin your meringue.
+Although this takes more time, undissolved sugar attracts moisture, which can make your meringue weep once cooked.
+Check the sugar has dissolved by rubbing the meringue mixture between your fingers.
+If you can still feel sugar granules, keep whisking.

 Cool your pavlova in the oven: no need to rush getting your pav out of the oven.
-Turn the oven off and leave the oven door slightly ajar, and allow your delicious pavlova to cool slowly in the oven.
+Turn the oven off and leave the oven door slightly ajar, and allow the pavlova to cool slowly in the oven.
 This will ensure your pavlova keeps its height and doesn’t crack.

 Moisture is the enemy: for an award winning pavlova, avoid making your pav on a humid, or rainy day.